 - “Steering” tenants towards or away from certain units or neighborhoods

-- Setting different terms, conditions, or privileges between tenants
+- Setting different terms or conditions

-- Advertising the sale or rental of a dwelling in a manner that indicates a discriminatory preference
+- Advertising that indicates a discriminatory preference

-- Failing to make a reasonable accommodation
+- Failing to make reasonable accommodations

 Additional Landlord Tenant Regulations in Rhode Island

 Rhode Island landlords must give at least 2 days’ notice before entering an inhabited property and the entry must occur at a reasonable time of day.
 Landlords may enter without permission in the case of emergencies.